 Source and Age Verification for beef has two components.
 Source verification is the ability to trace beef back to the farm or ranch where the cattle were born.
-Age verification Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu is the ability to determine and verify the age of the animal at any point throughout the production system, including postharvest.
+Age verification is the ability to determine and verify the age of the animal at any point throughout the production system, including post-harvest.
 However, standards for age verification cannot be met without first meeting the requirements for source verification and your records alone do not qualify your cattle to be sold as "source and age verified."
 Regardless of whether a producer is interested in verifying age, source, or both, valid production records must be maintained and made available to the verifying authority.